6uhrmittag/Synth-Riders-DiscordRPC/README.md

 1. Clone the repository
 2. Run `pip install -r requirements.txt`
+3. Increase the version number in `config.py`
-3. Run `build.bat`
+4. Run `build.bat`
-4. The executable will be located in the `dist/` directory
+5. The executable will be located in the `dist/` directory

 # Issues